Positive UK renewable energy percentage in Q2 2018

 Posted by Shea Karssing on 8 August 2018 at 9:14 am

-According to EnAppSys, an energy market analyst, the second quarter of 2018 saw 28.1% of the UK’s energy being generated by renewable energy sources.
+According to EnAppSys, an energy market analyst, the second quarter of 2018 saw 28.1% of the UK’s electricity being generated by renewable energy sources.
 This figure is in sharp contrast to the 5.9% generated in renewables in Q2 of 2010.

 The new UK renewable energy percentage (wind and solar) record can be attributed to sunny weather and high winds this season.